German frigate Rheinland-Pfalz (F209): Operation Atalanta 2009

-On 3 March at 7:12 local time, the 14,969 ton Antigua and Barbuda-registered container ship MV Courier, owned by a Bremen-based shipping company and manned by a Filipino crew, sent a distress message reporting the attack of pirates on board a small vessel.
+On 3 March at 7:12 local time, the 14,969 ton Antigua and Barbuda-registered container ship MV Courier, owned by a Bremen-based shipping company and crewed by Filipino sailors, sent a distress message reporting the attack of pirates on board a small vessel.
 The assailants fired rocket propelled grenades and automatic rifles at the freighter.
 The emergency call was received by the Rheinland-Pfalz, which was located 50 nautical miles away.
 The German warship dispatched her Westland Lynx helicopter to the scene, which fired warning shots at the hostile launch.
 The Sea Lynx was joined by a Sikorsky SH-60 Seahawk from the US guided-missile cruiser USS Monterey.
 A couple of hours later, the pirate skiff was intercepted by the German frigate and seized by German marines, who captured nine suspects.
 The German boarding party found a cache of one rocket launcher, three AK-47 rifles, a Tokarev pistol, a carbine and an automatic rifle.
 This was the first time that the German Navy seized a hostile vessel and her crew at sea since the Second World War.